There was a nasty, harmful bad apple among the throngs of spirits found here!

 Hampton Lilibridge was one such wealthy planter, originally from Newport, Rhode Island.
 Along with his brother, Robert, Hampton bought the plantations of the Savannah loyalist plantation owners who were forced to sell their properties after the American Revolution.

 Hampton kept one plantation for himself and moved his household and family to Savannah to live in town.
-He then bought the vacant lot 15 of Warren Ward in town on March 1st, 1796.
+He then bought the vacant lot 15, located on Warren Ward, in town on March 1st, 1796.
 This lot was formerly the site of the East Common of Savannah.
 He built two houses here, installing a New England gambrel-style roof on both of them.

 They were built to be in the style of homes in Newport, Rhode Island.
 Both townhouses are mentioned in his August 28,1797 Will, which left his wife, Anna, the western half of the lot, where the main house was located.
 For his daughter, Henrietta, he gave her the eastern half of lot, where the second, smaller house stood.